Author: Jaclyn Moriarty

 Release date: 2006 UK, this edition 2011

 Summary from Amazon:

-Thank you to Macmillan Children's Books for sending me the book for review.
+Thank you to Macmillan for sending the book to review.